-We source our main products from FUJIFILM Corporation or with respect to paper and pre-sensitised plates photographic chemicals, press-room or pre-press chemicals and accessories from other Fujifilm Group manufacturing companies based in Europe.
-Based on our supply chain concept we source all such supplies via FUJIFILM Europe B.V., except for product or accessory supplies solely for our Local Markets and for FUJIFILM Europe GmbH's own consumption which are sourced locally along with any services we require.
+We source many of our products from FUJIFILM Corporation or with respect to paper and pre sensitised plates photographic chemicals, press-room or pre-press chemicals and accessories from other Fujifilm Group manufacturing companies based in Europe.
+Other trading goods, products for internal consumption in running our facilities in the Netherlands and services are sourced from external suppliers.